NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 -   In the case of **students and external doctoral candidates**, no rights of use are granted to the university, as they are not employees.
 However, different contractual agreements can be made, e.g. in the case of third-party funded projects, through which the university is granted rights of use.

-The following Figure 9 illustrates the issues of the transfer of exploitation rights to the employer ("compulsory work" under Section 43 UrhG) and the balancing of interests with the freedom of research (Article 5(3) GG) according to roles as they are to be weighed in the scientific field in individual cases:
+The following Figure 9 illustrates the issues of the transfer of exploitation rights to the employer ("compulsory work" under Section 43 UrhG) and the balancing of interests with the freedom of research (Article 5(3) GG) according to roles as they are to be weighed in the scientific field in individual cases[51]:

 ![](images/Figure9dataownership.png "Figure 9.
 Ownership of research data.
 Source: Brettschneider (2020)[^51], [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode), translation by HeFDI).")